 Service Cloud

-Salesforce Service Cloud is a CRM that assists a business’s customer support team.
-It helps customers get in touch with a company via email support, live chat or phone, and then helps the customer agent find and process a resolution to the customer’s issue.
+Salesforce Service Cloud is a CRM that assists businesses’ customer support teams.
+It helps customers get in touch with companies on a variety of channels such as email, live chat, phone, WhatsApp, and more.

 Think of the last time you got in touch with a business using live chat or creating a support ticket – it’s very likely that the company was using a system such as Service Cloud.

-Add-On Products: Digital Engagement, Service Cloud Einstein, Service Cloud Voice, Customer Lifecycle Analytics, Salesforce Surveys Response Pack.
+Add-on products: Digital Engagement, Service Cloud Einstein, Service Cloud Voice, Salesforce Scheduler, Salesforce Surveys, and Service Intelligence.

 Field Service